- As low as $323/Night

 - Approximately 900 square feet

 Cottage 73 is a 2 bedroom, 2 bathrooms stand-alone bungalow on stilts located on trendy Shore Drive.
 This peaceful, safe, family-friendly bungalow has simple beach access and is just a 2-min. walk to the beach!
-During your stay, you will savor the convenience of being only a few mins. to a number of world-class golf courses, Myrtle Beach International Airport, Myrtle Beach Convention Center, Barefoot Landing, the Apache Pier, an entertainment complex, Tanger Outlets, Grocery Stores, Ocean Annies, and countless eateries.
+During your stay, you will appreciate the convenience of being only a few mins. to a number of world-class golf courses, Myrtle Beach International Airport, Myrtle Beach Convention Center, Barefoot Landing, the Apache Pier, an entertainment complex, Tanger Outlets, Grocery Stores, Ocean Annies, and countless eateries.

 This bungalow can be found in the highly sought-after Shore Drive section of Myrtle Beach.
 It will sleep up to 6 people with a queen bed in the master, a queen bed in the 2nd bedroom, and a fold-out couch in the living room.
 Each bedroom has it's own full bathroom, and its own TV in addition to the TV in the living room.
-There is a washer/dryer off of the living room as well as a completely equipped kitchen outfitted with everything you would need to dine in.
+There is a washer/dryer off of the living room as well as a completely equipped kitchen supplied with everything you would need to dine in.
 Cottage 73 has private parking underneath, it's own private outdoor bar, and an outdoor shower for cleaning off after spending a day at the beach.

 There is a strict no-motorcycle policy for the neighborhood.